dmathijs/c-7.0-in-a-nutshell/chapters/chapter 2/notes.md

 ### Predefined types

-predefined types are types that are specially supported by the compiler e.g. int -> stored in 32 bit. int is an alias for Int32 (which is a struct) Other examples are the string type and the bool type.
+predefined types are types that are specially supported by the compiler e.g. int -> stored in 32 bit. int is an alias for System.Int32 (which is a struct) Other examples are the string type and the bool type, and all other numeric types except decimal.

 ### Custom types